Adventure-Tech/ORM/README.md

 # ORM
-A performant and encapsulated ORM built on top of Eloquent's query builder
+A repository-based and encapsulated ORM built on top of Eloquent's query builder

 ## Entities
 Entities are at the core of the ORM.
 They define not only data-transfer objects, but also form the basis of how data is retrieved by the repositories, how data is inserted by the persistence managers, and even provide default factories for testing purposes.